 Shopping hours for the CSS Food Market are Monday through Thursday from 1 pm to 3 pm.

-The St. Teresa of Calcutta Lunch Program began several years ago as an outreach opportunity launched by a group of volunteers.
+The Lincoln Breakfast and Lunch Program began several years ago as an outreach opportunity launched by a group of volunteers.
 Throughout the week, we provide meals to those who need them, no questions asked.
 Volunteers serve beverages and sack lunches to the homeless and working poor.
 Our sandwiches are prepared bi-weekly by the Knights of Columbus and the rest of the food in the lunch sacks are donation-based.

 Sack Lunch Program